i52vagam/CourseraGettingAndCleaningData/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 #####How to read AveragesTidyDataSet.txt

-To read the final results file in R should be used: read.table("AveragesTidyDataSet.txt",header=TRUE)
+To read the final results file in R is recommended to use the next sentece:
+`read.table("AveragesTidyDataSet.txt",header=TRUE)`

 The file must be in the WorkingDirectory or it will be necessary to change the path in the sentence